 In this section

 The John Villiers Trust was established on the death of John Villiers in Yeppoon, Queensland on 11 July 2002.
-Under John’s Will, he left the whole of his Estate of approximately $6.75 million to form a philanthropic Trust in perpetuity, for public charitable purposes in the State of Queensland.
+Under John’s Will, he left the whole of his Estate of approximately $6.69 million to form a philanthropic Trust for public charitable purposes in the State of Queensland.
 The bulk of the income earned from the corpus is distributed each year.
 Over the years, the Trust has grown in value, enabling greater amounts to be given to charities through grants.
-As at January 2017, the Trust was worth more than $17m which will enable approximately $575,000 of grant funding in 2017.General
+As at June 2019, the Trust was worth more than $25M, and has distributed grants of approximately $7.8M to over 100 charities since inception.

 - Charity OR

 - Charitable Institution OR

 - Public Benevolent Institution OR